Types of Nouns

 For example:

 Ali’s shoes are there.
-(The shoes belong to a noun “Ali”)
+(The shoes belong to the noun “Ali”)

 A teacher’s ability has effects on students.
 (The teacher possesses ability)